synchealth/handbook/content/handbook/Time Off of all Kinds.md

 ### Floater Holiday Allotment

-Floating holidays are available at the beginning of each calendar year for all current associates.
+Floating holidays are available upon hire and reset on your work anniversary.
 These floating holidays may be used only for religious or cultural holidays, employee birthdays, or other state or federal holidays during which Synchronous Health remains open.

--All associates employed on January 1 will received 4 floater holidays to use throughout the calendar year.

--Associates who join ${env.company} before March 31 will receive 4 Floater days for the calendar year.

--Associates who join ${env.company} after April 1 and before June 30 will receive 3 floater holidays for the calendar year.

--Associates who join ${env.company} after July 1 and before Sept 30 will receive 2 floater holidays. for the calendar year.

--Associates who join ${env.company} after Oct 1 will receive 1 floater holiday for the calendar year.

 Floating holidays will not be carried over to the next calendar year, nor may they be cashed out if not taken or paid upon termination of employment.